SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 Now we can use again a refactoring to pull up the instance variables `left` and `right`, as well as the methods `left:` and `right:`.

-Select the class `EMuplication`, bring the menu and select in the Refactoring menu the instance variables refactoring _Push Up_.
+Select the class `EMuplication`, bring the menu, and select in the Refactoring menu the instance variables refactoring _Push Up_.
 Then select the instance variables.

 Now you should get the following class definitions, where the instance variables are defined in the new class and removed from the two subclasses.

 ```
-EExpression subclass: #EBinaryExpression
+EExpression << #EBinaryExpression
-	instanceVariableNames: 'left right'
-	classVariableNames: ''
+	slots: { #left . #right };
 	package: 'Expressions'
 ```

 ```
-EBinaryExpression subclass: #EAddition
+EBinaryExpression << #EAddition
-	instanceVariableNames: ''
-	classVariableNames: ''
 	package: 'Expressions'
 ```

 ```
-EBinaryExpression subclass: #EMultiplication
+EBinaryExpression << #EMultiplication
-	instanceVariableNames: ''
-	classVariableNames: ''
 	package: 'Expressions'
 ```

-We should get a situation similar to the one of Figure *@figExpressionFactoredState@*.
+We should get a situation similar to the one in Figure *@figExpressionFactoredState@*.
 All your tests should still pass.

 ![Factoring instance variables.](figures/ExpressionsHierarchyStateFactored.png width=70&label=figExpressionFactoredState)